fjfinch/smbsessioncheck/README.md

 # domcheck
 Small python script that checks for null session and guest account on a Windows machine.
 It uses the SMB protocol for enumerating.
 (Can also enumerate Linux via Samba).

 Note for Windows: can't ping the box?
-Then probably 'File and printer sharing' is disabled and you can't use this script.
+Then probably 'File and printer sharing' is disabled on the machine and you can't use this script.

 ## Install dependencies
 It uses the impacket library to connect to a remote machine: